hungcq/knowledge-repo/IT/software-engineering-at-google/14-larger-testing.md

   - Approaches:
     - Use limited rollouts & experiments to make features in production available to a subset of users:
       - Dogfooding: release to staff -> feedback
       - Experimentation (imp at Google): release to experiment group, compare with the control group in terms of some desired metric
     - Rater evaluation:
       - Present human raters with results for a given operation & ask which one is better and why
       - Usage: in system where result evaluation is relative
       - Goal: determine whether to launch an algo changes
 ### Additional info
-- How to ensure the double reflects actual beha:
+- How to ensure the double reflects actual behavior:
   - Popular approach: consumer driven contract testing
   - Google approach: record & replay tests:
     - Record mode test: run continuously on post-submit to gen traffic logs & verify logs are generated
     - Replay mode test: used during dev & pre-submit testing
-    - When client beha changes significantly: rerun test in Record mode to generate new traffic
+    - When client behavior changes significantly: rerun test in Record mode to generate new traffic
 - Should draft a test plan when designing software: strategic outline of what types of testing are needed and how much each, by:
   - Identify primary risks
   - Necessary testing approaches to mitigate those risks
 - Common approach to exploratory testing: bug bash meeting: